O-n-y/oxy.mods/README.md

     -   In the `#announcements` channel on my **[Discord]**.

     <br>
+    If you found out you have an outdated version, use [ModManager] and **green button** to force update the mod.

 3.  <ins>Disable all other mods</ins> (you can leave other my mods enabled)
     <br>